Connect with others who understand.

 One-Sided Heat: Why Left Side of Body Is Hotter Than Right

-Medically reviewed by Neil J. Gonter, M.D.
+Medically reviewed by Florentina Negoi, M.D.

-In this article, we’ll explore the reasons someone with lupus may experience one-sided warmth and how to turn down the heat.
+If you’re living with systemic lupus erythematosus (SLE, sometimes called lupus), an autoimmune disease that affects many organs, puzzling symptoms like one-sided heat can sometimes happen.
+In this article, we’ll explore why someone with lupus may experience warmth on just one side and suggest how to turn down the heat.

 What Does One-Sided Heat Feel Like?

 One MyLupusTeam member asked, “Has anyone experienced heat on just one side of the body?
 The left side of my body feels so much hotter than my right side.”
-Another agreed, “My lupus tends to swell my left arm and leg more than my right.”
+Another agreed, adding, “My lupus tends to swell my left arm and leg more than my right.”

 Lupus-Related Causes of One-Sided Heat